-DHS/FEMA requires both the EIN and a DUNS number prior to the issuance of a financial assistance award and for grant award payment; both the EIN and a DUNS number are required to register with SAM (see below).
+DHS/FEMA requires both the EIN and a DUNS number prior to the issuance of a financial assistance award and for grant award payment; both the EIN and a DUNS number are required to register with SAM.
 The EIN base for an organization is the IRS Tax ID number; for individuals it is their social security number.
-The social security and IRS Tax ID numbers are both nine-digit numbers.
-Organizations and individuals submitting their applications must correctly identify the EIN from the DUNS since both are 9-digit numbers.
+The social security and

+Page 6 of 43 FY 2017 NSGP NOFO IRS Tax ID numbers are both nine-digit numbers.
+Organizations and individuals submitting their applications must correctly identify the EIN from the DUNS number since both are 9-digit numbers.
 If these numbers are not correctly identified in the application, a delay in the issuance of the funding award and/or incorrect payment to a recipient organization may result.